flourishebeh/Credit-Risk-Analysis/README.md

 Financial institutions face significant losses due to loan defaults.
 Identifying high-risk applicants before loan approval is critical to minimizing risk and improving portfolio performance.

 ## Dataset
+The dataset used in this project is included in the repository under the `data/` folder.
+It contains training and testing data used for building and evaluating the loan risk prediction model.
 The dataset contains information on loan applicants, including:
 - Demographics (Gender, Dependents, Education)
 - Financial details (Income, Loan Amount)